-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers, directors and persons who own more than 10% of a registered class of the Company=s equity securities to file reports of ownership and periodic changes in ownership of the Company=s common stock with the Securities and Exchange Commission.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers, directors and persons who own more than 10% of a registered class of the Company's equity securities to file reports of ownership and periodic changes in ownership of the Company's common stock with the Securities and Exchange Commission.
 Such persons are also required to furnish the Company with copies of all Section 16(a) reports they file.

-Based solely on its review of the copies of stock reports received by it with respect to fiscal 2008, or written representations from certain reporting persons, the Company believes that its directors, officers and greater than 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them, except George R. Quist, Chairman and Chief Executive Officer through an oversight, filed two late Form 4 reports reporting ten transactions involving the purchase of shares of Class A common stock.
+Based solely on its review of the copies of stock reports received by it with respect to fiscal 2010, or written representations from certain reporting persons, the Company believes that its directors, officers and greater than 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them, except each of the Company's officers and directors, through an oversight, filed one late Form 4 report reporting the granting of stock options in December 2010.